botpress/botpress/docs/README.md

 If you are working on the site, you will want to install and run a local copy of it.

-Start by cloning the website recursively to pull in all submodules:
+Start by cloning the website

 ```sh
 git clone git@github.com:botpress/botpress.git